 |

-The front entrances of Thorndale station, looking west on September 4, 2001.
-The pilasters framing the doors and the ornamentation around the original light fixtures convey the station's Prairie School influences.
+The front entrances of Thorndale station, looking northwest on September 29, 2012, the first full day the station was open after renovation.
+The pilasters framing the doors and the ornamentation around the light fixtures convey the station's Prairie School influences.
 For a larger view, click here.
 (Photo by Graham Garfield) |

 Thorndale